Rittenhouse murder case thrown into jeopardy by mistrial bid

-During cross-examination, prosecutor Thomas Binger asked Rittenhouse about whether it was appropriate to use deadly force to protect property.
+During cross-examination, Binger asked Rittenhouse about whether it was appropriate to use deadly force to protect property.
 The prosecutor also posed questions about Rittenhouse’s silence after his arrest.

+Binger said he thought the door was open to his questions because of previous testimony and said he was acting in good faith, but the judge rejected that.

-Rittenhouse lawyer Corey Chirafasi all but suggested prosecutors might be deliberately trying to cause a mistrial because this one is “going badly” for the prosecution and it wants a do-over.
-The defense asked for a mistrial with prejudice, meaning that if one is granted, Rittenhouse cannot be retried in the shootings.
+Rittenhouse attorney Mark Richards suggested Binger might be attempting to provoke a mistrial.
+The defense asked for a mistrial with prejudice, meaning that if it is granted, Rittenhouse cannot be retried in the shootings.

-When Binger said he had been acting in good faith, the judge replied: “I don’t believe that.”
+During his turn on the stand, Rittenhouse told the jury that one of the men cornered him and made a grab for his rifle, another hit him with a skateboard, and the third came at him with a gun of his own.

+Rittenhouse sobbed so hard at one point that the judge declared a break.
+But otherwise, he was composed on the stand, even as he was being cross-examined aggressively.

 Rittenhouse, who was 17 at the time, went to Kenosha with an AR-style semi-automatic weapon and a medic bag in what the former police youth cadet said was an attempt to protect property after rioters had set fires and ransacked businesses on previous nights.